 The Top 5 Most Common Roof Problems

 Type 1 roofs don’t need tar paper under them.
 The tiles are laid in such a way that water flows over the top, from one to the next.
 Any cracked tiles will cause a leak.
-So, the biggest common problem on type 1 tile roofs is cracked tiles.
+So, the biggest common problem with type 1 tile roofs is cracked tiles.

-- Asphalt flat roofs are found on both residential and commercial roofs.
+Asphalt flat roofs are found on both residential and commercial roofs.
 Asphalt roofing has been around forever.
 They have several redundant layers of rolled roofing adhered with hot asphalt between the layers.
-But most leaks in asphalt-based roofs develop in the flashing system, where the field membrane meets a penetration, wall or roof edge.
+But most leaks in asphalt-based roofs develop in the flashing system, where the field membrane meets a penetration, wall, or roof edge.

 The hardest part about fixing a roof leak is finding the roof leak.
 Finding the root cause can be challenging.
 An unsupervised roofing crew will try to put patches on anything that looks suspicious.
 That’s not a good method as it really is just a guess.

-How to Fix Roof Vents
+How to Fix Roof Problems on Vents Section

 But many suspected vent leaks are not the vent itself.
 Many are roof leaks near the vent.
-On tile roofs water gets in through cracks in the stucco packed around the vent causing a roof leak.
-On shingle roofs it can just be the sealant around the vent.
-And on flat roofs its usually the base flashing.
+On tile roofs, water gets in through cracks in the stucco packed around the vent causing a roof leak.
+On shingle roofs, it can just be the sealant around the vent.
+And on flat roofs, it's usually the base flashing.

 Missing or Damaged Shingles

 One needs to lift the shingle above with a flat bar and pull out the nails.
 There will be six nails per shingle if live in the South Florida area.
 Remove as many shingles as you need.
 The slip new ones in and re-nail them.

-Cracked or Broken Roof Tiles
+Roof Problems That Coming from Cracked or Broken Roof Tiles

-Mortar on tiles are the worst.
+Mortar on tiles is the worst.
 You’ll need to break the tile and mortar off with a hammer.
 If you try to pull the tile off, you will tear the tar paper and your repair will get bigger than needed.
 Good thing we don’t use mortar to secure tiles anymore.
-It’s only found on old roof that probably should not be repaired anyway.
+It’s only found on an old roof that probably should not be repaired anyway.

 How to Fix a Flat Roof?

 A Handyman special repair (Handymen are bad, don’t use them for roofing services) will use “roof in a can”.
 What’s that?
 That’s any product in a 5 gallon can and applied with a brush or roller.
-The products warranties make ridiculous claims for 5, 10 and one 50 years.
-Read can read more about warranties on my blog HERE.
+The product's warranties make ridiculous claims for 5, 10, and one 50 years.